fynv/FeiRays/README.md

 ### Random Number Generator for Shaders

-RNGState.h, rand_state_init.cu, shaders/rand.shinc

 For monte carlo path-tracing, it is quite essential to have a pseudo-random number generator ready everywhere.
 For this purpose, we have a minimal set of XORWOW implementation of CURAND ported here.
-While the initialization of the RNG states are done by CUDA, the recursive random number generation can happen in shaders.

-While the quality of the random number generated from XORWOW is good, the method has the following downsides:

-* Initialization is expensive: if the scene is simple, the initialization can cost most of the time
-* The size of each RNG state is 6x32bit, which is quite big.

-As a workaround, FeiRays allows user specifying a "batch_size" when creating a target image, so that we don't need a RNG state for every pixel.

-This module can be replaced relatively easily, once we know there is a better method for this purpose.

 ### Vulkan Resource Management